 Both feature high-resolution screens with curved edges, in-display fingerprint sensors and center-oriented Infinity-O notches.

 That being said, there are also some notable differences when it comes to size.

 The regular Note 10 has a 6.3-inch Dynamic AMOLED display of the same quality found in the Galaxy S10.
-Meanwhile, the larger Note 10 Plus weighs in at a hefty 6.8-inches, making it the largest Note smartphone to date.
+Meanwhile, the larger Note10+ weighs in at a hefty 6.8-inches, making it the largest Note smartphone to date.

 Both of these devices end up offering more screen space than the 6.2-inch Galaxy S20 and 6.4-inch Galaxy S20+.
 However, their size is easily dwarfed by the new S20 Ultra - which tops out the range with a whopping 6.9-inches.

-The Note10 and Note10+ also lack the 120Hz refresh rate found across the Galaxy S20 range.
-That’s not a massive deal but it does leave the more recent smartphone looking just that little bit more cutting edge when it comes to the display side of the equation.
+The Galaxy Note10 and Galaxy Note10+ also lack the 120Hz refresh rate found across the Galaxy S20 range (and in the recent Note 20 series).
+That’s not a massive deal but it does leave the more recent devices looking just that little bit more cutting edge than the Note 10 and Note 10+ when it comes to the display side of the equation.

-Depending on your region, this year’s Samsung Galaxy S20, S20+ and S20 Ultra are either going to be powered by Qualcomm’s latest Snapdragon 865 chipset or Samsung’s own Exynos 990 processor.
+Depending on your region, the Samsung Galaxy S20, S20+ and S20 Ultra are either going to be powered by Qualcomm’s latest Snapdragon 865 chipset or Samsung’s own Exynos 990 processor.
 Australian models are equipped with the latter.

 Samsung's Exynos isn't awful but, in previous years, it hasn’t compared all that favorably to Qualcomm's own flagship hardware - which is probably why Samsung opt for the Snapdragon 865 when it comes to major markets like the US.